IBM/CRAIG/unit-tests/data-files/slz.md

-management-rg | A resource group containing the compute, storage, and network services to enable the application provider's administrators to monitor, operation, and maintain the environment | workload-rg   | A resource group containing the compute, storage, and network services to support hosted applications and operations that deliver services to the consumer                     | edge-rg       | A resource group containing the compute, storage, and network services necessary for edge networking                                                                           | true
+management-rg | A resource group containing the compute, storage, and network services to enable the application provider's administrators to monitor, operation, and maintain the environment | workload-rg   | A resource group containing the compute, storage, and network services to support hosted applications and operations that deliver services to the consumer                     | edge-rg       | A resource group containing the compute, storage, and network services necessary for edge networking                                                                           | true craig-rg      | An example resource group                                                                                                                                                      | power-rg      | A resource group for Power VS resources                                                                                                                                        |

 ### Related Links